skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 dtype: ...

-|ApplyToFrame| is instead used in cases where multiple columns should be transformed
+|ApplySubFrame| is instead used in cases where multiple columns should be transformed
 at once.
 This is the case when the transformer is expecting multiple columns at once, e.g., to perform dimensionality reduction: